 Peter J. Cooper

-Peter Cooper is professor of piano and music theory at Southern Adventist University, having served in that position since 2006.
+Peter Cooper, professor of piano and music theory in the school of music at Southern Adventist University from 2006 to 2017, continued as interim dean of the program until 2018, when he fully retired.
 Prior to this appointment, he had taught in and chaired the department of music at Andrews University.

 As a recipient of a Fulbright/DAAD Grant, Cooper continued study in conducting and piano under Volker Wangenheim and Karl Kaufhold at the State Conservatory of Music in Cologne, Republic of Germany.
 He received his D.M.A. degree in piano performance from the University of Michigan, where he was a student of Theodore Lettvin.